zhuravlev-nik/vscode-project-organizer/README.md

-# Project Tree
+# Project Tree Organizer

-Project Tree shows a custom tree of your local projects in the Activity Bar.
+Project Tree Organizer shows a custom tree of your local projects in the Activity Bar.

 ## Features

 - Project categories and projects are loaded from a JSON config file.
 - Open config directly from the view.
 - Add projects via **Project Tree: Add Project** wizard (select folder, name and category).
 Paths inside `~/` are stored relative to make configs portable.
+- Edit or remove existing projects from the tree (rename, change path/icon, move to another category).
 - Customize project icons via the optional `icon` field (uses [Codicon IDs](https://microsoft.github.io/vscode-codicons/dist/codicon.html)).
 - Refresh the tree.
 - Open a project in the current window or in a new window.